 Need to hire some UX Jobs?
-Who do you need?
+What type of IT job do you need?
 A UX designer?
 Or do you need a UI Developer?
 Are you not sure?
 Confused with all the different descriptions and abbreviations for these new digital jobs?
 Here's a list that might help.

 - UI (User Interface) Designers